MrHedmad/blog/content/posts/archinstall.md

 # Pacstrap basic stuff:
 pacstrap /mnt base linux-zen linux-zen-headers linux-firmware base-devel \
   sudo man-db man-pages texinfo intel-ucode \
-  iwc neovim python chezmoi curl
+  iwd neovim python git curl

 # Generate an fstab file:
 # This allows the kernel to know what to mount at boot, and do it automatically.